pwnedu/PackageHub/README.md

 ---
-Description: This neat little package installer allows you to selectively choose to install all the components you have come to know and love from the Unity Tools package via github.
-Plus includes additional packages like the script editing window, easy project setup configuration and script templates.
+Description: This lightweight package installer allows you to selectively choose to install all the components you have come to know and love from the Unity Tools package via github.
+Plus includes additional packages like the script editing window, easy project setup, configuration and templates.
 ---

 # PwneduHub